 The Science Education Alliance Phage Hunters Advancing Genomics and Evolutionary Science (SEA-PHAGES) initiative is a broadly implemented program administered by the Howard Hughes Medical Institute (HHMI), the University of Pittsburgh, and James Madison University.
 The goal is to support the use of the bacteriophage discovery and genomics platform to introduce authentic research experiences to early career undergraduate students, primarily at the undergraduate level.

-The SEA-PHAGES program both enhance students learning gains and research advances.
-Over 6000 individual phages have been isolated and about 900 completely sequenced, contributing to over 20 peer-reviewed publications.
-Further information about the phages cannot be found at phagesdb.org and about the program at seaphages.org.
+The SEA-PHAGES program both enhances student learning gains and research advances.
+Over 15,000 individual phages have been isolated and nearly 3,000 completely sequenced, contributing to over 40 peer-reviewed publications.
+Further information about the phages can be found at phagesdb.org and information about the program is at seaphages.org.